napo042/rsascan/README.md

-# rsascan
+# rsascan v1.0
-RsaScan is tool for printing RSA public key details from SSL/TLS and SSH servers
+RsaScan is tool for printing RSA public key details of SSL/TLS and SSH servers.
+Features include:
+- SSH as well as SSL servers
+- RSA keys in the whole PKI chain of SSL servers
+- Server Name Indication (SNI) support